 While on Temple Square, you can listen to the Mormon Tabernacle Choir at the Tabernacle building.
 Nationally recognized musicians often perform with the 360-member choir as special guests.
 Just west of the square is the Family History Library, one of the best places in the country for genealogy research.

 Nearby is Brigham Young's impressive Beehive House.
 The estate includes the living quarters of the Mormon leader's family—more than two dozen wives and some 50 children.
 East of downtown is This Is the Place Heritage Park, where a living-history village depicts pioneer life, and a monument marks the site where Brigham Young uttered the famous words, "This is the right place."

 The history of the area's colorful mining moguls can be found in the city's museums, as well as in some of Salt Lake's historic buildings and neighborhoods.
 Don't miss the ornate Governor's Mansion and the neoclassical structures of the Exchange district.

 Outside the city, you'll find the Great Salt Lake to the west.
-While the salinity of the lake makes it nearly impossible to swim in, there is a marina where you can rent boats or feed the seagulls, and to the north there's a causeway connecting to Antelope Island, where you can hike, ride bicycles, play in the sand and even spot the island's herd of bison.
+The salinity of the lake makes it nearly impossible to swim in, but there is a marina where you can rent boats or feed the seagulls, and to the north there's a causeway connecting to Antelope Island, where you can hike, ride bicycles, play in the sand and even spot the island's herd of bison.